WOMEN IN ASIAN METAL

 Their album, debut, sold over 37,000 copies in Japan in its first week.

-By 2013, Babymetal became the youngest group of artists to perform at Loud Park, the most important heavy metal festival in Japan, where great bands of the genre like Slayer, Megadeth, Metallica, or Judas Priest, among many others, played.
-Early the following year, Babymetal released their first album of the same name, selling over 37,000 copies in Japan their first week.
+By 2013, Babymetal became the youngest group of artists to perform at Loud Park, the most important heavy metal festival in Japan, where great bands of the genre like Slayer, Megadeth, Metallica, and Judas Priest, among many others, played.
+Early the following year, Babymetal released their first album of the same name, selling over 37,000 copies in Japan in their first week.
 They debuted at number two on Billboard Japan, topped the iTunes Metal charts in Germany, the UK, and the US, and for the first time entered the US Billboard 200 list.
 That same year, they were the opening act for five of Lady Gaga's concerts on her ArtRave: The Artpop Ball tour.
-Among the 13 tracks on the album was "Gimme chocolate!", a song that was surprisingly successful nationally and internationally, and helped them break records by becoming the first Asian artists to have an album number one on Billboard's Top Rock album chart.
+Among the 13 tracks on the album was "Gimme chocolate!", a song that was surprisingly successful nationally and internationally, and helped them break records by becoming the first Asian artist to have an album number one on Billboard's Top Rock album chart.
 The song's video clip is to date the most successful in Babymetal's career with over 118 million plays.

 There are many reasons why this single was so popular, but possibly the song's performance on American television on the Late Show with Stephen Colbert in 2016 would have helped the trio reach a greater number in sales (especially internationally).
 Even then, the Japanese band was admired and respected by great artists of the genre.
 That same year at the APMAs (Alternative Press Music Awards) ceremony, Babymetal shared the stage with the singer of the legendary heavy metal band Judas Priest, to sing two of the English band's greatest hits.